Rupasreesurapaneni777/Movie-Recommendation-System/README.md

 .venv\Scripts\activate
 ```

-### 5. Install required packages
+### 5. Install Dependencies

 ```bash
 pip install -r requirements.txt
 ```

-Or:
+Alternatively:

 ```bash
 pip install streamlit pandas scikit-learn requests
 ```

+## 🔑 TMDB API Configuration

+The application uses the **TMDB API** to retrieve movie posters.

+Create a TMDB API key and configure it in the application as required by `app.py`.

+**Important:** Do not upload your API key directly to GitHub.
+Store sensitive credentials using environment variables or another secure configuration method.

 ## ▶️ Run the Application

-Run:
+Start the Streamlit application using:

 ```bash
 python -m streamlit run app.py
 ```

-Then open:
+The application will be available at:

 ```text
 http://localhost:8501
 ```

-in your browser.

-## 🖥️ Output
+## 🖥️ Application Output

 The user selects a movie from the dropdown and clicks **Recommend Movies**.

-The system displays the **Top 10 similar movies along with their posters**.
+The application then displays the **Top 10 similar movies along with their posters**.

-### Example: Avatar Recommendations
+### Example

 ![Movie Recommendation System Output](output.png)

-The application successfully recommends movies similar to the selected movie using content-based filtering and cosine similarity.
+The system successfully generates movie recommendations using **content-based filtering and cosine similarity**.

 ## 📁 Project Structure